 Read more about the classification of invasive animals in Victoria.

 Cats may have arrived in Australia as early at the 17th century, though it is believed that European settlers brought them out as pets during the late 18th century.
 Cats were also deliberately released into the wild during the 19th century to control rabbits and mice.
 Today, feral cats exist over much of Australia and have successfully colonised most habitats.

-Feral cats are widely distributed throughout Victoria.
-They are found on the mainland and several offshore islands.
+Feral cats are widely distributed throughout Victoria including several offshore islands.

-Feral cats look like suburban domestic cats.
+In appearance, Feral cats can be difficult to distinguish from domestic cats.
 They have agile bodies, acute senses and fine coordination that is well suited for hunting.

 The most common coat colour of feral cats in Australia is striped tabby, but blotched tabby and black are also common.
-Other colour variants are also seen in the wild.
+Other colour variants such as ginger or grey, are also seen in feral cats.